TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-sparkjupyter.md

 **Solution**

-If you create a new Jupyter notebook and receive on of the following errors, do the following:
+If you create a new Jupyter notebook and receive on of the errors listed above, do the following:

 1. Open Ambari in a web browser by going to https://CLUSTERNAME.azurehdinsight.net, where CLUSTERNAME is the name of your cluster.
 1. In Ambari, on the left menu, click **Jupyter**, then on **Service Actions**, click **Stop**.